 What does the Spartan A&P Aircraft Mechanic programme cost separately?

-Spartan College's Aviation Maintenance Technology programme leads to the FAA Airframe and Powerplant (A&P) certificate.
-The 15- to 24-month programme costs $42,000 to $52,000 in tuition and fees.
-This is a separate programme from the Professional Pilot tracks and is valuable for two distinct audiences: career mechanics (BLS median A&P wage 2024 was $75,000 and growing) and pilots who want to combine pilot training with A&P credentials as a backup income source and a strong second-officer resume signal.
+Spartan College's Aviation Maintenance Technology programme leads to the FAA Airframe and Powerplant (A&P) certificate, typically over 15 to 24 months.
+Spartan quotes programme tuition at enrolment rather than publishing it; budget against the federally reported tuition and fees of about $20,940 per year and confirm the programme total in writing.
+This is a separate programme from the Professional Pilot tracks and is valuable for two distinct audiences: career mechanics (BLS reports a median wage of $78,680 for aircraft mechanics and service technicians as of May 2024) and pilots who want to combine pilot training with A&P credentials as a backup income source and a strong resume signal.
 The A&P-plus-pilot combination is genuinely rare and is a Spartan-specific differentiator versus pure flight schools.

 How does Spartan compare with ATP Flight School or FlightSafety Academy on cost?